X

 Share

 Worried that you have more bills due than money coming in?
 Feel anxious when you check your account balance?
 Not sure how you’ll make it through the month because of inflation?
-If your finances have got you stressed out, you are not alone.
-In fact, a study by H&R Block found that financial issues (46%) topped the list of concerns in 2022.*
+If you struggle with finances and it’s got you stressed out, you are not alone.

 Spruce℠ is a financial technology platform built by H&R Block, which is not a bank.
 Banking products provided by Pathward, N.A., Member FDIC.